trax-project/moodle-trax-logs/doc/h5p.md

 6. Trax Logs transforms the statement in order to conform with the [xAPI VLE profile](http://doc.xapi.fr/profiles/vle) an the [xAPI Moodle profile](http://doc.xapi.fr/profiles/moodle).

 7. Trax Logs send the statement to the LRS.
-This request is done from the back-end so it should be secured.
+This request is done from the back-end, so it should be secured.

 ## Which events are currently supported?

-Here is the list of the Moodle events which are currently (triggered and) handled by Trax Logs:
+Here is the list of the H5P events which are currently (triggered and) handled by Trax Logs:

 - `\logstore_trax\event\hvp_module_completed`: a user completed an H5P quiz or question set ([JSON example](http://doc.xapi.fr/profiles/moodle/hvp#completed-quiz)).

 - `\logstore_trax\event\hvp_question_answered`: a user answered a question of an H5P quiz or question set ([JSON example](http://doc.xapi.fr/profiles/moodle/hvp#answered-quiz-question)).

 - `\logstore_trax\event\hvp_module_answered`: a user answered a single question H5P activity ([JSON example](http://doc.xapi.fr/profiles/moodle/hvp#answered-single-question)).

 - `\mod_hvp\event\course_module_viewed`: a user navigated in a H5P activity ([JSON example](http://doc.xapi.fr/profiles/moodle/hvp#course-module-viewed)).